Privacy + Cookies

 Web log files

 In common with most websites we automatically log certain information about every visit to the site.
 This includes your IP address* and information relating to your requests from our servers, for example date and time, referrer, user agent (browser), request type and details of request size.
 This information is anonymous unless you have logged in to a secure area of the site using an identifying username and password.
-The information is used to help us manage the website (e.g. detecting bugs) and where necessary to investigate potential computer misuse or breaches in Institute regulations.
+The information is used to help us manage the website (e.g. detecting bugs, broken links) and where necessary to investigate potential computer misuse or breaches in Institute regulations.
 Under normal circumstances these log files will only be accessed by authorised members of Institute staff under security controls, however we do have a legal obligation to make our log files available to external authorities such as the An Garda Siochana, when requested.

 Cookies are small text files which are placed on your computer’s hard drive to help us monitor the use of our website and provide access to certain features.
 A cookie does not identify the individual only the computer used, it does not gives us access to your computer.

 In common with many organisations the Institute uses ‘Google Analytics’ a web analytics service provided by Google Inc to enable us to analyse how our website is used.
 This means that information about use of our website may be transmitted to Google Inc. This information does not enable you to be identified and is not considered privacy intrusive.
 Users of the most popular web browsers can install a browser add-on which prevents information being transferred to Google, see: http://tools.google.com/dlpage/gaoptout.

 Security and how we look after your information